Why Clean Energy in Schools??

 #1 Our kids’ health, well-being, and education are at stake.

-Unprecedented heat and a changing climate is a triple-threat crisis for our children, especially our most vulnerable.
+Unprecedented heat and extreme weather events is a triple-threat crisis for our children, especially our most vulnerable.

 Read about how environmental exposures in school buildings can impact student health, thinking and performance in Schools for Health: Foundations for Student Success.

-#2 Equipping our schools for climate-resilience benefits students, their families, and our communities.
+#2 Equipping our schools for climate-resilience safeguards student health and learning, and builds more resilient communities.

 Our school buildings serve as adaptive resources for our communities that:

-For evidence based recommendations that center resilience in schools, check out
+Explore evidence based recommendations that center resilience in schools in California.

-To learn more about the federal resources to support resilience and adaptation, review FEMA’s Resources for Climate Resilience.
+Learn more about the federal resources to support resilience, recovery, and adaptation.

 #3 Clean energy technologies are often more cost-effective.